-In late 1998 Armored Saint announced they would return with most members back to try again and the resulting Revelation (2000).
-The 2-CD compilation best of featuring their early demos and some new stuff, Nod To The Old School, popped out in early 2001 under the line-up John Bush (vocals), Jeff Duncan (guitar), Phil Sandoval (guitar), Joey Vera (of Fates Warning/ex-Engine; bass), Gonzo Sandoval (drums), many of whom continued in their new outfits while employed in Armored Saint.
+Revelation (2000) and The 2-CD compilation "best of..." featuring their early demos and some new stuff, Nod To The Old School, popped out in early 2001 under the line-up John Bush (vocals), Jeff Duncan (guitar), Phil Sandoval (guitar), Joey Vera (of Fates Warning/ex-Engine; bass), Gonzo Sandoval (drums), many of whom continued in their new outfits while employed in Armored Saint.

 Soon after, John Bush returned to the studio with Anthrax, and Armored Saint was once again placed on indefinite hiatus, but not officially split.